Sarpendon/WindowsGSM.MythofEmpires/README.md

 # Other Server Settings:
-I made a list of all Server Parameters and a Spreadsheet to easaly copy and paste a string to your Server. https://docs.google.com/spreadsheets/d/1xTy0iQzI6utIqVBSQ4IIOjIyrAeDzLyYpGUVKbjwudY/edit#gid=1781338141 You can add,change or delete certain Server settings here are some examples:
-- -GameServerPVPType=1 (0=PVP 1=PVE)
-- -UseBatEye (Will enable BattleEye)
-- -ForceSteamNet (Will enable Steam P2P Network)
-- -Description="Text" (Will add a Server description but keep it short)
-- -NoticeSelfEnable=true (Enables/Disables welcome message)
-- -NoticeSelfEnterServer="Write here your Welcome Message!"
-- -NoticeAllEnable=true (Enables/Disables join and leave message)
-- -NoticeEnterServer=" has joined" (joining Message)
-- -NoticeLeaveServer=" has left!" (leaving Message)
-- -SaveGameIntervalMinute=5 (Server Save Intervall)
-- -InitCapitalCopper=1000 (Starting Coins for new Players)
-- -NormalReduceDurableMultiplier=1 (Durability Multipler for Tools/Weapons/Armors while using or getting damaged.
-- -NUM_AllGeneralMax=10 (Amount of Warrior a Player can recruit)
-- -NUM_WarGeneralMax=5 (Amount of Warriors a Player can lead at once)
-- -bLimitTameHorseNum=true (Enables/Disables the Limit for tamed Mounts)
-- -bLimitWarHorseNum=false (Enables/Disables the Limit for hourses outside of the Stable)
-- -SkillExpMultiplier=1
-- -AddExpMultiplier=1
-- -PlayerCollectionExpMultiplier=1
-- -PlayerKillMonstersExpMultiplier=1

-You can find all other Server Settings in the "PrivateServerTool" and try around for yourself but it seems that not all Settings work or take affect.
+I made a list of all Server Parameters and a Spreadsheet to easaly copy and paste a string to your Server. https://docs.google.com/spreadsheets/d/1xTy0iQzI6utIqVBSQ4IIOjIyrAeDzLyYpGUVKbjwudY/edit#gid=1781338141 You can find all other Server Settings in the "PrivateServerTool" and try around for yourself but it seems that not all Settings work or take affect.